-Severe acute respiratory syndrome (SARS) is a viral respiratory infection caused by the coronavirus named SARS-coronavirus (SARS-CoV).
+Severe acute respiratory syndrome (SARS) is a viral respiratory infection caused by SARS-coronavirus (SARS-CoV).

 The initial symptoms are similar to influenza infection.
-Patients with SARS usually begin with fever, which is often high (38°C or above), and sometimes associated with chills, rigors, headache, malaise, muscle pain or even diarrhoea.
+Patients with SARS usually begin with high fever (38°C or above), sometimes associated with chills, rigors, headache, malaise, muscle pain or even diarrhoea.
 At the onset of illness, some patients may only have mild respiratory symptoms.
 After a few days, symptoms of lower respiratory tract infection may follow, including cough and difficulty in breathing.
 In around 10% of patients, the illness may rapidly progress to respiratory failure requiring intensive medical care.
 Symptoms can be more variable among elderly patients.

 Mode of transmission

 SARS is predominantly transmitted through close person-to-person contact, via respiratory droplets produced when an infected person coughs or sneezes.
 Droplet spread can take place when droplets from the cough or sneeze of an infected person are propelled a short distance and deposited on the mucous membranes of the mouth, nose, or eyes of persons who are nearby.
 The virus can also spread indirectly when a person touches a surface or object contaminated with infectious droplets and then touches his or her mouth, nose, or eyes.

 Symptoms usually appear within 2 to 7 days after contracting the disease, but the incubation period can be up to approximately 10 days.